hydrusnetwork/hydrus/docs/running_from_source.md

 !!! info "Mixed Builds"
     Don't mix and match build extracts and source extracts.
 The process that runs the code gets confused if there are unexpected extra .dlls in the directory. **If you need to convert between built and source releases, perform a [clean install](getting_started_installing.md#clean_installs).**

     If you are converting from one install type to another, make a backup before you start.
-Then, if it all goes wrong, you'll have a safe backup to rollback to.
+Then, if it all goes wrong, you'll always have a safe backup to rollback to.

 #### Built Programs

-There are three external libraries.
+There are three special external libraries.
 You just have to get them and put them in the correct place:

 === "Windows"